kablekompany/Kable-Kogs/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`) *followed by a stanky leg*
 5. Open a Pull Request (bop it)

-**All PRs Welcome — big part of why i decided to publically host some of these**
+**All PRs Welcome — big part of why I decided to publically host some of these**

 <!-- LICENSE -->
 ## License